The Five Elements and Your Horse- Part 2 Water

 1) Eat and drink according to the season.
 Dump the ice and smoothies!

 Now is the time for warming teas and room temperature water.
-Switch out your cold/raw salads for roasted vegetables and warming soups and stews.
+Switch out your cold/raw salads for roasted vegetables, warming soups, stews and warming oatmeal to begin your day.

 2) Rest and recover.
 Go to bed a little earlier and get up a little later.
-If that’s not possible take more time in the evening to recover from a stressful day at work by snuggling by the fire, reading your favorite book, or writing in your journal.
+If that’s not possible take more time in the evening to recover from a stressful day at work by snuggling by the fire, reading your favorite book, or writing in your journal, walking out in the quiet of nature, taking a few minutes to be still and quiet.

 3) Practice a mantra.
 My teachers from Elemental Acupressure taught us that the mantra for the Water Element is “gentleness”.
 So the next time you are stressed or find yourself being overly negative or are just exhausted by life, try repeating this mantra: “I am gentle and compassionate toward all beings, including myself.”